zxcd/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

     res.save_to_json("./output/")  # Save the structured output of the prediction
 ```
 ## 3. Development Integration/Deployment
-If the face recognition pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.
+If the pedestrian attribute recognition pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.

-If you need to directly apply the face recognition pipeline in your Python project, you can refer to the example code in [2.2.2 Python Script Integration](#222-python-script-integration).
+If you need to directly apply the pedestrian attribute recognition pipeline in your Python project, you can refer to the example code in [2.2.2 Python Script Integration](#222-python-script-integration).

 Additionally, PaddleX provides three other deployment methods, detailed as follows: